Audio-Technica ATH-M40x Headphones Review

 Sony MDR-7506

-The Sony MDR-7506 are better headphones for neutral sound listening than the Audio-Technica ATH-M40x.
-The Sony are more consistent among various users, have a much better-balanced and more accurate sound profile, have less distortion, and leak less audio.
-On the other hand, the Audio-Technica have a more comfortable and stable design, have a slightly wider soundstage, and come with two different detachable audio cables.
+The Sony MDR-7506 and the Audio-Technica ATH-M40x are closed-back headphones.
+The Sony are more consistent among various users and have a repariable design, while the Audio-Technica have a more comfortable and stable fit, and come with two different detachable audio cables.

 Shure SRH 440